 By the spring of 2000, Dr. Donna Alexander had been recruited to begin services in Dr. Dwight Ware's office space.
 Dedra Roberts worked as the first dental assistant and Beth Whittington as receptionist.

-The present facility quickly became too small and the Health Foundation stepped in to help.
+That facility quickly became too small and the Health Foundation stepped in to help.
 Remodeling began in the part of West Park previously occupied by Sky City.
 Dr. Steve Jackson, chair of the clinic facilities committee, coordinated plans with Alvin Sturdivant, who served as the volunteer superintendent of the project.

 In March 2001, the Wilkes Public Health Dental Clinic opened in its permanent office at West Park.
 The new office allowed the clinic to double the treatment space and increase the staff to two dentists and support staff.
 Dr. Mona Curran was hired during the summer to begin practicing in September.
 This allowed for a sufficient increase in patient care.